John Furner

-John Furner is an American business executive currently serving as president and chief executive officer of Walmart U.S. since 2019.
+John Furner is an American business executive who is the president and chief executive officer (CEO) of Walmart Inc. He was president and CEO of Walmart U.S. from 2019 to 2026, and CEO of Sam's Club from 2017 to 2019.
+Furner succeeded Doug McMillon, who retired in January 2026.

 Early life and education

 Furner was born in 1974 in Jacksonville, Arkansas.
-He attended college at the University of Arkansas, Fayetteville, where he studied marketing management.
-Furner graduated from the Sam M. Walton College of Business in 1996.
+He attended Sam M. Walton College of Business at the University of Arkansas, and earned Bachelor of Science in Business Administration in Marketing Management.

 Career

 Furner began his career at Walmart in 1993 as an hourly store associate.
 He later became a store manager, district manager, and buyer.
-He became CEO of Sam's Club on February 1, 2017, after serving as Sam's Club's chief merchandising officer and, prior that, spending nearly three years in Walmart's international division as EVP of merchandising and marketing for Walmart China.
+He became CEO of Sam's Club on February 1, 2017, after working as Sam's Club's chief merchandising officer and, prior that, spending nearly three years in Walmart's international division as EVP of merchandising and marketing for Walmart China.

 At Sam's Club, Furner closed 63 stores to better compete with Costco.
 The Wall Street Journal reported that sales increased during his time as CEO.
 Based on his experience at Walmart China, Furner focused on increasing the use of technology in Sam's Club warehouses and narrowing its targeted customer.
 Furner also focused on increasing Sam's Club's private brand business.

 Furner became president and CEO of Walmart U.S. in November 2019.
-He will replace Doug McMillon as CEO of Walmart Inc. in early 2026.
+He replaced Doug McMillon as CEO of Walmart Inc. in February 2026.